 - Allocates employment opportunities to the members of a rural family.

-The process of vermiculture requires feedstock or raw materials like plant and animal excreta and makes the use of earthworms to breakdown the organic matter into simpler minerals and nutrients.
-In addition to this, it requires water to maintain 40% of minimum moisture content.
+The process of vermiculture requires feedstock or raw materials like plant and animal excreta and earthworms to break down the organic matter into simpler minerals and nutrients.
+In addition to this, it also requires water to maintain 40% of the minimum moisture content.

 - It should contain 75% of water content.